HugeONotation/hugeonotation.github.io/talks/x86_simd_script.md

 In such a case it’s generally beneficial to first coalesce elements based on which branch they need to go down so they are adjacent in memory.

-For an if-statement, this generally means filtering the data, which you might do with something to the effect of std::copy_if.
+For an if statement, this generally means filtering the data, which you might do with something to the effect of std::copy_if.

 If it’s an if-else, then you’ll want to ensure the data is partition the data